stephenhuh/shellconfig/README.md

 		:PluginList ack

-NOTES
+VIM HOTKEYS TO REMEMBER
 ---
-use w, b, e, ge to move back and forth. no arrow keys to navigate use t<char> shortcuts leader keys are great. open tabs within vims http://vimcasts.org/blog/2013/02/habit-breaking-habit-making/ df? to delete to  a certain character use gt and gT to scroll thru tabs
+use w, b, e, ge to move back and forth. no arrow keys to navigate use t<char> shortcuts leader key is space are great.
+Nerdtree is <ldr> + n
+open tabs within vims
+http://vimcasts.org/blog/2013/02/habit-breaking-habit-making/
+df? to delete to  a certain character use gt and gT to scroll thru tabs
+"*y "*p to copy and paste to and from clipboard use visual mode scrolling to copy and paste